PJ789/Autonomous-Car/README.md

 - If you're going to try your hand at multi-core programming... wire a push button switch to the Pico reset pin.
 You're going to need it.
 A lot.

 ## Some Apologies
-Sorry about the code quality.
-Route planning is elementary at present, tba.
+Sorry about the code quality, its ok, but not my best work.
+Route planning is a bit rudimentary at present.
 And sorry about any bugs.

 ## Some Thoughts